ory/sdk/clients/client/dotnet/docs/V0alpha2Api.md

             Configuration config = new Configuration();
             config.BasePath = "https://playground.projects.oryapis.com";
             var apiInstance = new V0alpha2Api(config);
-            var returnTo = returnTo_example;  // string | The URL to return the browser to after the flow was completed. (optional)
+            var returnTo = "returnTo_example";  // string | The URL to return the browser to after the flow was completed. (optional)

             try
             {